Church services in Bexhill and Battle

 KING’S CHURCH, meeting at Bexhill College, Penland Road: Every Sunday, 10.30am, family church.
 Service for all plus separate groups for children and youth.
 A warm welcome awaits you.
 Website: www.kings1066.org.

-CHRISTCHURCH METHODIST CHURCH, Springfield Road:- Sunday Morning Worship, 10.30am.
-This Sunday, 5th January, our morning worship will be led by our good friend Mrs Christine Thacker.
+CHRISTCHURCH METHODIST CHURCH, Springfield Road:- 26th January, Sunday Morning Worship, 10.30am, led by our good friend Mrs Drina Hampson.
 We invite everyone to join us for tea/coffee in the hall after our services.
 We look forward to seeing everyone.
+Tuesday 28th 2-4pm Fun and Friendship meets in both halls.
 Website: www.christchurchmethodist.org.uk.

 BEXHILL UNITED REFORMED CHURCH, Cantelupe Road:- Sunday, Morning Worship, 10.30am also broadcast online on our website: www.bexhillurc.co.uk.
 Tuesday, Evening Prayer Time on the first & third Tuesdays of the month, 7pm online on the website.